-Computer Forensics incorporates the use of high level analysis software and the methodical examination skills of a trained Computer Forensic Expert.
-More importantly these analysis processes are accepted by Law enforcement and the Judicial system.
-Computer Forensics has more recently been referred to as Digital Forensics or Computer Forensic Analysis.
+Computer Forensics incorporates the use of specific high level analysis software and the methodology and examination skills of a trained Computer Forensic Expert.
+These analysis processes are accepted by Law enforcement and the judicial system making them admissible in a court of law.